Insight into the teaching philosophy and values that School Principal, Miss Simpson, instills throughout her school

 When should you see a health care professional?

 Prevention is of absolute importance so we teach students to learn to recognise issues themselves.
-Our course includes pilates and complimentary activities, and many of our teachers are physios as well.
+Our course includes pilates and complimentary activities, and some of our teachers are physios as well.
 Of course, if they do develop a niggle or major injury we recommend seeing a health professional.
 We try to ensure the child isn’t reliant on health professionals to know what is happening with their own bodies.
 This reduces the added stress and cost of consistent health professional appointments to prevent injuries.
 Rest is also essential as is massage to help stave off injuries and ensure their bodies stay supple.

 First term issues for Full Timers?